nodejs/node/doc/api/esm.md

 ### <code>import</code> statements

-An `import` statement can reference either ES module or CommonJS JavaScript or JSON.
+An `import` statement can reference an ES module, a CommonJS module, or JSON.
 Other file types such as Native modules are not supported.
 For those, use [`module.createRequire()`][].